 Schwartz monument – Christian Schwartz had ‘White House’, the home now known as ‘Glen Auburn’ built.

-Oh!
-And he didn’t even know who Miss Sophronia was!
-Huh!
+He didn’t know who Miss Sophronia was.

 Update 2015: Miss Sophronia passed away July 21, 2015.